-The kudos heaped on Mr Yadav by the international and domestic media were somewhat excessive.
 Both 'good management' and 'good luck' helped the Indian Railways turnaround from a low performing organisation to a high performing one in about five years.
 The foundation for the turnaround was laid during the tenure of Mr Nitish Kumar, which the present Railway Minister, Mr Yadav, implicitly accepted in his first budget speech.
 It goes to the credit of Mr Yadav that he not only continued those policies (though initiated by a rival political party member) but importantly ensured that they produced results.
 This demonstrates that the organisation moved away from past malaise of politicisation of decision making processes and policies, to a more corporate minded commercial focus.
 It adopted three major strategies for a turnaround.
 Through the retrenchment strategy it was successful in reducing the operating cost.
 It focussed on dynamic pricing and customer centric sub-strategy within the overall repositioning strategy to significantly increase revenue - in particular the freight revenue.
 Reorganisation strategies like human resource development initiatives and achievement of efficient outcomes through decentralisation of authority and responsibility aided the IR turnaround.
-But a substantial part of the IR turnaround can be attributed to favourable environmental factors.
-Though the impact of these factors is not quantifiable at this stage, nevertheless it is reasonable to conclude that the net operating surplus is likely to decline.
-The Indian Railways may need to explore some of the sub-strategies which they have not utilised so far (see appendix I below) which may help lift the surplus.
+Importantly, the IR benefited from favourable macro-economic environment like increase in the growth rate of the economy and the growth of exports.
 The implication of our study is that an organisation's turnaround success needs to be put in a much wider context.
 It could be due to 'good luck' and not due to 'good management' alone as most of the extant literature tends to suggest.